tanmaykm/JuliaBoxDockerBase/README.md

 JuliaBoxDockerBase
 ==================

-Base Ubuntu Image for JuliaBox
+Base Ubuntu Image for JuliaBox.

+To be used along with <https://github.com/tanmaykm/JuliaBox>.